amperity/plate-fund-site/README.md

-# Covid Response Fund Site
+# The Plate Fund Site

 ## Development